 Applying for a Need-based Tuition Grant

-- Tuition grant applicants must be accepted into a degree or certificate program.
+- Tuition grant applicants must be accepted into a degree program.
 Complete and return McCormick's Financial Aid Application by April 15.

 - Submit a Free Application for Federal Financial Aid (FAFSA) to the U.S. Department of Education.
 The FAFSA, along with instructions for its completion, can be located at www.fafsa.ed.gov.
 For FAFSA Step Six, McCormick's Title IV School Code is G01721.